Semantic-Org/Semantic-UI-Rails-LESS/README.md

 ## Customization

-You can modify any Semantic UI configs and files placed to `vendor/assets/javascripts/semantic_ui` and `vendor/assets/stylesheets/semantic_ui`.
+You can modify any Semantic UI configs and files placed to `vendor/assets/javascripts/semantic_ui` and `vendor/assets/stylesheets/semantic_ui` directories.
 For example:

 * if you wish to remove unused components you can just remove corresponding lines from `semantic_ui.js` and `semantic_ui.css` files.